Indian tycoon given 15 more days to sell hotels from prison

-NEW DELHI, Sept 8 (Reuters) - The jailed chief of India’s Sahara conglomerate has won 15 days more from the Supreme Court to use his makeshift office in prison to negotiate the sale of his group’s trophy overseas hotels and raise $1.7 billion in bail money.
+NEW DELHI (Reuters) - The jailed chief of India’s Sahara conglomerate has won 15 days more from the Supreme Court to use his makeshift office in prison to negotiate the sale of his group’s trophy overseas hotels and raise $1.7 billion in bail money.

 Subrata Roy, 66, has been held in a New Delhi jail for more than six months after failing to appear at a contempt hearing over his group’s failure to repay billions of dollars to investors who were sold outlawed bonds.